Corn, Llamas, and a Rather Big Adventure

 Peruso immediately paid attention.

-"Does it have to do with food?"
+"Does it involve food?"

 The messenger shook his head.